Biden Signs $1.9 Trillion COVID-19 Relief Bill

 If you will receive a check, you have flexibility to use it as you see fit—save, invest, or spend.
 But here are some things to consider:

 Setting up an emergency fund: If you don’t already have one, you could consider using a stimulus payment to set up an emergency fund.
 Conventional wisdom says you should have between three months and six months’ worth of expenses set aside for an emergency, but it all depends on your financial situation.
-If you need a place to store your emergency fund for safe keeping, consider a Vault from SoFi Money.
+If you need a place to store your emergency fund for safe keeping, consider a Vault from SoFi Checking and Savings.

 Saving for retirement: Depending on your financial situation, this could present an opportunity to review some of your investments.
 A few options worth exploring are: